 Kyriakou, Marios; Pan, Xueni and Chrysanthou, Yiorgos.
 2016.
 Interaction with virtual crowd in Immersive and semi‐Immersive Virtual Reality systems.
 Computer Animation and Virtual Worlds, 28(5), e1729.
 ISSN 1546-4261

-Pan, Xueni; Slater, Mel; Beacco, Alejandro; Navarro, Xavi; Rivas, Anna I Bellido; Swapp, David; Hale, Joanna; Forbes, Paul Alexander George; Denvir, Catrina; Hamilton, Antonia F de C and Delacroix, Sylvie.
+Pan, Xueni; Slater, Mel; Beacco, Alejandro; Navarro, Xavi; Bellido Rivas, Anna I; Swapp, David; Hale, Joanna; Forbes, Paul Alexander George; Denvir, Catrina; Hamilton, Antonia F. de C. and Delacroix, Sylvie.
 2016.
 The Responses of Medical General Practitioners to Unreasonable Patient Demand for Antibiotics-A Study of Medical Ethics Using Immersive Virtual Reality.
-PloS one, 11(2), pp. 1-15.
+PLoS ONE, 11(2), e0146837.
 ISSN 1932-6203

 Pan, Xueni; Gillies, Marco and Slater, Mel.
 2015.
 Virtual character personality influences participant attitudes and behavior – an interview with a virtual human character about her social anxiety.
-Frontiers in Robotics and AI, 2(1),
+Frontiers in Robotics and AI, 2, p.
+1. ISSN 2296-9144

 Friedman, Doron; Pizarro, Rodrigo; Or-Berkers, Keren; Neyret, Solène; Pan, Xueni and Slater, Mel.
 2014.
 A method for generating an illusion of backwards time travel using immersive virtual reality—an exploratory study.
-Frontiers in Psychology, 5(943), pp. 1-15.
+Frontiers in Psychology, 5, p.
+943. ISSN 1664-1078

 Pan, Xueni; Gillies, Marco; Barker, Chris; Clark, David M. and Slater, Mel.
 2012.
 Socially Anxious and Confident Men Interact with a Forward Virtual Woman: An Experimental Study.
 PLoS ONE, 7(4), e32931.